 The base salaries payable to our Named Executive Officers provides a fixed component of compensation that reflects the Named Executive Officers' position and responsibilities.
-Base salaries are reviewed annually by our CNCG Committee and may be adjusted to better match competitive market levels or to recognize a Named Executive Officers' professional growth, development, and increased responsibility.
-The table below summarizes the 2016 base salary and corresponding percent change against the prior year for Mr. Nordhagen, Ms. Fischer and Mr. Treadwell:
+Base salaries are reviewed annually by our CNCG Committee and may be adjusted to better match competitive market levels or to recognize a Named Executive Officer's professional growth, development, and increased responsibility.
+The table below summarizes the 2017 and 2016 base salary and corresponding percentage change against the prior year for Mr. Nordhagen, Ms. Fischer and Mr. Treadwell, and the 2017 base salary for Mr. Togashi, who first became a Named Executive Officer on January 1, 2017:

-What we don't do and don't have
+What we don't do and don't have ....